 The Baroque Art Key Highlights:

 - Bernini was one of the finest artists of the Baroque period, working in nearly every medium, including sculpture, performance art, writing plays, painting, and designing architecture.

-- Baroque architecture is known for its grandeur, so it is interesting note that its most influential painter was Peter Paul Rubens, the painter known for his “Rubenesque” women – women of stately proportions show in poses and light that render them beautiful.
+- Baroque architecture is known for its grandeur, so it is interesting to note that its most influential painter was Peter Paul Rubens, the painter known for his “Rubenesque” women – women of stately proportions show in poses and light that renders them beautiful.

 - Renaissance art shows a scene in the moments before an action takes place.
 Baroque hones in on the very climax of the moment when the tension is most high.

 - Shapes in architecture that were exclusive to Baroque at the time are more circular features in central Europe, and pear shapes in Eastern Europe.